chandradeep01/Stock_price_extract/README.md

 # Stock_price_extract

-Run the cript and it will get extract the realtime stock price from website
+Run the script and it will extract the realtime stock price from website